 Teeth Grinding Treatment Options

-Dr. Wingate and our team will work with you to understand the underlying cause of your bruxism.
+Dr. Matthew Jenne and our team will work with you to understand the underlying cause of your bruxism.
 You will also be evaluated for tooth damage or gum inflammation.
 We will use all of this information to create your personalized treatment plan.

 Similar to a sports mouthguard, a night guard is removable and can be used on an as-needed basis.
 Through the use of a night guard, we are typically able to relieve patients of all the uncomfortable symptoms brought on by teeth grinding.